Sauce, Paste and Canning Tomatoes

 IMPORTANT NOTE!
 Folks, remember to water sparingly or moderately when your tomatoes start to ripen.
 Otherwise you'll have a waterlogged, mushy, cracked tomato!
 This goes for ALL of your heirlooms!
 Don't sabotage your garden....

-1884 ($5.95) (B) (
+1884 ($6.75) (B) (

 1884 is a superbly flavored old-time tomato which grows on a strong vigorous plant and produces big luscious 2 lb. deep dark pink fruit with luxurious flavor and sets fruit readily in hot weather.
 It is said that the original seeds were discovered in 1884 by a Mr. Williamson in the debris after the big flood in Friendly, West Virginia.
 This grand fruit has taken top mention year after year in tomato tastings all over the country.
 Easy to grow and very productive.
 Marvelous for fresh eating and makes a luscious sauce.

-Anna Russian ($5.95) (VE) (
+Anna Russian ($6.75) (VE)

+This was the very first heirloom tomato I ever tasted and one of the finest of the oxheart tomatoes.
 The plant has very delicate, wistful foliage as do many of the Russian varieties.
 Don't let that fool you!
 Anna is easy to grow and bears heavily during hot and cool weather.